The McCarthy Center Mentor Program

 - If possible, meet the mentee(s) for an informational interview about your education and career.

 - If possible, attend the annual “Polidazzle” reception in November.
 You will receive a save-the-date via email soon!

 - Offer three names and introductions for your mentee to follow up with other informational interviews.

 - Offer mentees a variety of other opportunities such as reviewing resumes or cover letters, hosting students for job shadowing, sharing invitations to events, doing mock interviews, and having email exchanges on class assignments, for example.

 - If possible, participate in an online Skype small-group seminar and/or campus visit with students about your career, community involvement, and ideas.

 - Complete the Mentee registration form.

 - If possible, meet the mentor(s) for an informational interview.

 - Exchange and discuss resume, letters of reccomendation, and cover letters with your mentor.

 - Attend Mentor Program meetings and the annual Polidazzle event.

-- Participate in the spring wrap-up dinner and debriefing session.
+- Participate in the spring wrap-up reception and workshops.

 If you have any additional questions or concerns please contact Professor Matt Lindstrom.